jtchase08/cookbook/content/main-dishes/Mac and Cheese (Stovetop).md

----
-layout: default
-title: Silky Stovetop Mac and Cheese
-parent: Main Dishes
----
-# Silky Stovetop Mac and Cheese
+## aka Silky Stovetop Mac and Cheese

 RECIPE SERVES 1 AS MAIN DISH, 2-4 AS SIDE DISH